 Monica's abstract landscapes aim to reflect the moods of Nature.
 Captured on canvas or in silver, her work draws on the exceptional landscape of the Pacific West Coast, and worldwide tribal symbolism.

 Applying thick layers of acrylic paint with palette knives that develop a 3-D effect which suggests organic energy, flow and movement, Gewurz' style is exceptionally unique.
 The complex surface and depth in her paintings is created using multiple techniques: overlaying thin and thick layers of opaque and translucent acrylic colour gels, inks, silver and gold leaf, and incorporating natural materials including sand, paper, fabric, stones, pearl dust and stone.

 An impressive CV; Gewurz' paintings and jewellery have been displayed at various galleries and design boutiques including: the Museum of Northwest Art (MONA) shop in La Conner Washington; BC Museum of Anthropology; Royal BC Museum in Victoria; Spirit Gallery in West Vancouver; Craft Council of BC Galleries at Granville Island, Vancouver Airport's US and domestic terminals; the Ferry Building Gallery; Marilynn's boutique, Audain Museum, BC, and at Galart gallery in Zihuatanejo, Mexico.

-Gewurz is an active member of the Federation of Canadian Artists, Lions Bay Art Council, the North Shore Art Council, the North Shore Artists Guild and the Craft Council of BC.
-The artist proudly donates part of her proceeds to the Brooke Foundation in the UK and to the SPCA in Vancouver to assist cats, dogs, horses and donkeys in need.
+Gewurz is an active member of the Federation of Canadian Artists, Lions Bay Art Council, the North Shore Art Council and the Craft Council of BC.
+The artist proudly donates part of her proceeds to several not for profit organizations